SwoftCreation/capstone/README.md

 <pre>
   <h3>Soongsil Univ. capstone project [2022-12 ~ 2023-6]</h3>

-<p>This project aims to control muscle signals through electromyogram sensors to control other devices in real time.
+<p>This project aims to control muscle signals through electromyogram sensors to control other devices in real time.<br/>
-This repository covers client programs that link data from devices to cloud Firestore in real time and render it animated using three.js.
+This repository covers client programs that link data from devices to cloud Firestore in real time and render it animated using three.js. <br/>
 In addition, we will provide community services.</p>
 </pre>
   <hr/>